davrec72/clang-meta/README.md

 constexpr {  //aka DO_META
   auto_ RD = cast<CXXRecordDecl>(reflexpr(MyClassA));
-  	     // ^ cast/dyn_cast/isa work exactly as you'd use them in clang
+  	     // ^ cast/dyn_cast/isa work as you'd expect

   RD->
   //  ^ Your IDE will provide suggestions for all reflection properties